Add 'Irma' To The List Of Words Donald Trump Pronounces Horribly Wrong

 On Friday, President Donald Trump recorded a message to Americans about Hurricane Irma and released it on Twitter.

 And.
 Then.
 He.
 Said.
 The.
 Name.
 Of.
-The Hurricane.
+The.
+Hurricane.
 Wrong.

 My fellow Americans, as Hurricane Irmer approaches, my administration is working closely with our state and local partners to help save lives, protect families, and assist those in need…